econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

 Now that Sparrow Wallet is connected with Bitcoin Core, this is a good time to get the hot wallet setup.

-## Configuring Sparrow as a Whirlpool Wallet
+## Step 2: Configuring Sparrow as a Whirlpool Wallet
 This section will show you how to set up the hot wallet that you can use for the Whirlpool CoinJoin implementation in Sparrow Wallet.
 Using Whirlpool will help prevent anyone watching the movement of your transactions on chain from being able to follow your trail.
 This will also help prevent anyone you spend your bitcoin with from knowing your prior transaction history.

 The important idea to understand here is that you are making a hot wallet in Sparrow that is totally separate from your hardware wallet.
 You want to keep your hardware wallet totally air-gapped and never have that signing key on a device that is connected to the internet.
 When you use Whirlpool however, Sparrow Wallet needs to sign CoinJoin transactions as they are created.
 The benefit of leaving your UTXOs in Sparrow Wallet to mix is that your UTXOs will continually be registered as available inputs when new liquidity enters the mixing pool.
 Your UTXOs will be able to continue re-mixing again and again for free, so you get more and more anonymity with each mix, this is the incentive to leave your UTXOs mixing.
 The downside is that you have a Bitcoin wallet connected to the internet with private keys on it, thus the term "hot wallet".